12 Different Types of Guitars (With Pictures)

 2. Classical Guitar

-Throughout history, there were numerous string instruments that looked similar, but a classical guitar is the first one that came with a shape that is typical for today’s guitars.
+Throughout history, numerous string instruments looked similar, but a classical guitar is the first one that came with a shape that is typical for today’s guitars.
 It dates from the 19th century and features a few important differences compared to acoustic guitars.

 The first thing you’ll notice is the string material.
-While a typical acoustic guitar features steel strings, a modern classical guitar features nylon strings (natural materials were used in the past).
+While acoustic guitars are steel string guitars, a modern classical guitar features nylon strings (natural materials were used in the past).
 As a result, the tone is notably different.
 While acoustic guitars sound bright and sharp, classical guitars sound soft and mellow.

 Another big difference is in the fretboard design.
 Classical guitars feature wider fretboards, which work better for techniques like fingerpicking.
 On the other hand, an acoustic guitar is more about strumming and playing with a pick.